1945

 Oct 15 in the Vietnam Moratorium the largest antiwar demonstration to date, millions of Americans of all ages march in cities throughout the nation.

-November 3 President Nixon announces the "Vietnamization" of the war, which calls for the reducing number of American soldiers involved.
+November 3 President Nixon announces the "Vietnamization" of the war,

 In November 250,000 demonstrators gather in Washington to protest the war.